 Canon will need little introduction as it is still the largest camera maker in the world.
-The company was founded in the 1930 under the name Precision Optical Instruments Laboratory (POIL), it's first product being the Hanso Canon, a high-quality rangefinder largely based on the Leica II with some modifications.
-Interestingly, POIL lacked the expertise for making optics and therefore obtained the support from Nippon Kogaku, a company that later would turn into Nikon.
-So thus the first Canon had a Nikkor lens.
-More Canon models were soon to follow and Canon started designing its own lenses, initially branded 'Serenar'.
+The company was founded in the 1930 under the name Precision Optical Instruments Laboratory (POIL), its first product being the Hansa Canon, a high-quality rangefinder largely based on the Leica II with some modifications.
+Interestingly, POIL lacked the expertise for making optics and therefore obtained the support from Nippon Kogaku, a company that later would turn into Nikon, Canon's largest competitor.
+So the first Canons had Nikkor lenses.
+More Canon models were soon to follow and eventually Canon started designing its own lenses, initially branded 'Serenar'.

 After WWII Canon grew rapidly as a company and introduced several new rangefinder models in the early 1950s, all of which used the Leica screw mount.
-However, soon after it moved towards SLR cameras, apparently after realising that following the introduction of the Leica M3, it would take too much effort to keep up with rangefinder technology.
+However, soon after the company would move increasingly towards making SLR cameras, apparently after the introduction of the Leica M3 and realising that it would take too much effort to keep up with rangefinder technology.
 That this was a wise decision needs little explanation, considering the dominance of Canon on the camera market ever since.

 A Canon II-F from around 1953 with Canon Serenar 50mm f/1.8 lens.
 This lens had an optical design more similar to the Steinheil Xenon and the Zeiss Biotar than to the Leitz Summitar, but had an equally good reputation.
 I got a bargain on this one as it had a problem with one of its inner rear elements.
 It turned out to be a fine mist of oil droplets, which was easy to clean and now the lens is back up to its old tricks.